An accurate and efficient scheme for function extensions on smooth domains: Introduction

-Here we examine the extension formula \eqref{cinfinityext} from the perspective of numerical computation.
+Here we examine the extension formula \cref{cinfinityext} from the perspective of numerical computation.
 Function extensions have broad applications in numerical analysis and scientific computing, especially to boundary value problems for partial differential equations where the boundary does not have simple geometry.
-Most existing numerical schemes rely on a data fitting procedure using a choice of basis functions such as Fourier series, polynomials, radial basis functions, etc. The data fitting procedure is usually carried out on a volume grid to ensure the smoothness of the extended function in all variables, which is expensive for problems in two and higher dimensions.
-Another observation is that these schemes depend on the original data linearly, regardless of the basis functions chosen to fit the data.
-In other words, the extension operator is a linear operator.
-Obviously, any $\cC^n$ extension must satisfy the condition that the extended function should match the original function in its value and derivatives up to order $n$ on the boundary.
+Most existing numerical schemes rely on a data fitting procedure using a choice of basis functions such as Fourier series, polynomials, radial basis functions, etc. (see, for example, \cite{askham2016cims,bruno2022sisc,demanet2019fcm,fryklund2022fmm,fryklund2018jcp,huybrechs2010sinum,STEIN2017155,webb2012sisc}).
+The data fitting procedure is usually carried out on a volume grid to ensure the smoothness of the extended function in all variables, which is expensive for problems in two and higher dimensions.
+In~\cite{bruno2022sisc} a method is introduced that extends along the normal direction using Fourier continuation.
+There is also the \emph{active penalty method} \cite{activepenalty}, where an extension is created by using a set of basis functions that give global regularity $C^{k}$, once boundary data and derivatives of order $k$ have been matched at the boundary.
+Observe that all of these schemes depend on the original data linearly, regardless of the basis functions chosen to fit the data; that is, the extension operator is a linear operator.

+As opposed to function extension, there is the method of \emph{function intension} \cite{STEIN2022111594}.
+The source density is represented on a uniform Cartesian grid in the interior of the given computational domain, combined with a conforming mesh in a tubular neighborhood of the boundary.
+The Poisson equation is solved in each region, followed by enforcing consistency of the solution, across the interface of the interior of the domain and the tubular neighborhood, by solving a boundary integral equation.
+Another method that relies on volumetric domain decomposition is \cite{ANDERSON2023111688}, which is compatible with standard meshing software.